New Enterprise Associates

 Series A in 2012

-Surf Air Inc. operates a private air travel club that offers an all-you-can-fly membership model for frequent regional travelers, including entrepreneurs and leisure passengers.
-Founded in 2011 and based in Hawthorne, California, the company provides private charter services to various destinations, including the San Francisco Bay Area, Los Angeles Metro Area, Santa Barbara, and Truckee in Lake Tahoe.
-Surf Air utilizes Pilatus PC-12 aircraft configured for executive travel, ensuring a sophisticated and hassle-free flying experience.
-Membership options include Individual, Friends & Family, Group, and Business Memberships, with introductory pricing available for new members.
-The service aims to save valuable time and money for its members, making private air travel more accessible.
+Surf Air Inc. operates a private air travel club that offers an All-You-Can-Fly membership model for frequent regional travelers, including entrepreneurs and leisure clients.
+Founded in 2011 and based in Hawthorne, California, the company provides private charter services with a fleet of Pilatus PC-12 aircraft configured for executive travel.
+Surf Air connects members to various destinations in the San Francisco Bay Area, Los Angeles Metro Area, Santa Barbara, and Truckee Lake Tahoe, with plans for additional locations.
+Membership options include Individual, Friends & Family, Group, and Business memberships, allowing flexibility and convenience for users.
+The service aims to deliver a sophisticated and hassle-free air travel experience that saves both time and money.

 EventUp